 Current data disposal practices.

-Identify all the vendors, third-parties with which you share user’s personal information
+Identify all the vendors and third parties with which you share users' personal information.

 Review the existing contracts with those parties for compliance with existing and future laws.

 • Run tests to assess your company’s preparedness